ACM-Thapar/CS_COURSE_GUIDE/app_development/Flutter/README.md

 #### Setup IDE

-**Note: This part is for setting up VS Code only and if one wants to use Android Studio only then th above link is sufficient**
+**Note: This part is for setting up VS Code only and if one wants to use Android Studio only then the above link is sufficient**

 Here are some link to help you setup